-Recent weather conditions have turned very dry for much of Kansas and many areas of the state are seeing a worsening of drought conditions.
-Now is a good time to evaluate the soil conditions around lawns, trees, and shrubs and irrigate if necessary, to reduce the chances of winter drying (desiccation) injury.
+Recent weather conditions have been very dry for much of Kansas and we are seeing a worsening of drought conditions.
+Now is a good time to evaluate the soil conditions around lawns, trees, and shrubs and irrigate if necessary to protect important plants in the landscape.

 The type of turfgrass you are growing will greatly determine the kind of moisture that is required to allow it to survive the summer heat and stress.
 Cool season turf such as tall fescue requires more water than bermudagrass or buffalograss to make it through extended hot, dry conditions.
 The important thing is to keep the crown of the plants alive so that regrowth can occur in cooler fall weather.